ysaleh03/java-chess-game/README.md

 *backtrack* to pick its own next move.

 ## User Stories:
+1. As a user, I want to set up a board with pieces on it
+2. As a user, I want to select pieces and move them
-1. As a user, I want to be able to play a game vs another user
+3. As a user, I want to be able to play vs another user
-2. As a user, I want to be able to play a game vs the computer
+4. As a user, I want to be able to play vs the computer
-3. As a user, I want to add pieces to a list of pieces I captured
+5. As a user, I want to see the pieces I captured in a list
-4. As a user, I want to know how long I have left (timed mode)
+6. As a user, I want to see all my moves in a list
-5. As a user, I want to know how many turns the game ended in
+7. As a user, I want to know how many moves the game ended in
-6. As a user, I want to be able to get a list of my moves
-7. As a user, I want to be able to add my name to the leaderboard
+8. As a user, I want to add my name to the leaderboard
-8. As a user, I want to be able to save my game for later
-9. As a user, I want to be able to load a game from before